pvyomakesh/CNN_ObjectDetection/README.md

 ![Flow Chart](Images/flow_chart.png)

 ## Evaluation
 The performance of the CNN is evaluated using a confusion matrix, highlighting the accuracy and misclassifications across different categories.
+The [debuggingTest.mat](debuggingTest.mat) file is useful in debugging the CNN and ensuring proper functionality.

 ## Contributing
 Contributions to this project are welcome.
 Please ensure to follow the existing code structure and update the documentation as needed.